raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Method

---- task ---
+Before getting started, familiarise yourself with what's in the box and unpack everything.
-Unpack everything from your kit and make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor using the checkboxes below.
+To customise these instructions, make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor using the checkboxes below.
 This will show or hide the relevant assembly instructions accordingly.

 <div id="checkbox_div">
 - My box contains a camera <input type="checkbox" id="hasCamera">